zhuy16/learning_notes/0_condaIsMyFriend.md

 > /Users/zhuy16/miniconda3/envs/mypython3/bin/python

 I will install all packages in this build.
-(accordingly, an build was created as myPython3 in the sublime text, it is a good editor with many convinient features)
+(accordingly, an build was created as myPython3 in the sublime text, it is a good editor with many convenient features)

 Now I can do